dribnet/purvs/README.md

 Added a rectangle shape as I felt like it adds more depth to the letters, some extra parameters of the rectangle eg. stroke and angle.

+Updated the interaction.html to work with my interpolations and parameters.

 The parameters per letter:
   * `size` : radius of the second circle
   * `offsetx` : x offset of the second circle relative to the first one